misaz/BGT60LTR11-Library/README.md

 - Support for reading state of inputs used in autonomous mode
 - Tested with Infineon BGT60LTR11 S2GO Module

 Library handles SPI interface of the sensor.
-Library do not handle TDet and PDet singnals.
+Library do not handle TDet and PDet signals.
 You are supposed to manage them using platform specific GPIO driver directly.

 ## Supporter Platforms